On John 10:34-36: Humans or Gods?

 These heavenly beings who assemble around Yahweh in the skies are also called “sons of God.”

-The descriptor, sons of God, is found in various places in the Bible.
+The descriptor, “sons of God,” is found in various places in the Bible.
 It first appears in Genesis 6, the famous account of the “sons of God” marrying daughters of men.
 The phrase is also found in places like Job 1:6, 2:1, 38:7, Psalm 29:1, and Daniel 3:25.
 These beings are members of God’s divine council or assembly.
 God involves them in ruling the affairs of his creation.
 There are several examples of the heavenly council seating to address different businesses in the Bible.

 The remarkable observation, which also arguably obfuscates a proper understanding of the use of this term in the Hebrew Bible, is that the New Testament primarily uses “sons of God” for human believers in Christ.
-This fact probably partly explains why many want to read passages like Gen 6 and Psalm 89 as referring to humans.
+This fact probably partly explains why many want to read passages like Genesis 6 and Psalm 89 as referring to humans.
 But we need not do that.
 Part of the New Testament reality is that God is reconstituting the assembly of the “holy ones” to include human believers in Jesus and the other faithful heavenly/angelic sons of God.
 That’s why Paul speaks of our “adoption” as “sons of God” – there were sons of God before humans came to be.
 God will replace the sons who fell with the Devil with humans.

-Let me make a few divergent points here.
+Let me make a few additional divergent points here.
 When Paul says humans will judge angels (1 Corinthians 6:3), he refers to the sons of God who disobeyed – faithful angels need no condemnation.
 Also, the term often translated as “saints” is precisely the word rendered as “holy ones.”
 Newer translations are dropping “saints,” which prevents readers from seeing the continuity of thought with the Old Testament.
 Lastly, readers have probably noticed seemingly incongruous uses of “sons of God” in the New Testament in contexts that involve women (Romans 8:14, 19, Matthew 5:9, Luke 20:36).
 The point is not to be anti-women.
 The point is to retain a connection to the Old Testament’s theme of sons of God who are genderless.
 That’s the destiny of human believers in Christ.

 To summarize the main point, “sons of God” in the Hebrew Bible often refers to heavenly beings who are members of God’s court.
 In other words, they are judges of some sort.
 God appointed them to that role as he saw fit.
 The New Testament authors, who were aware of that theme, extended the idea to cover the future destiny of human believers in God.